Lap Band Complications and RisksStart Assessment

-Gastro-esophageal reflux disease (GERD) can occur or become more severe following the placement of a band.
-This can happen because the band creates a restrictive point that increases upper stomach pressures.
+Gastroesophageal reflux disease (GERD) can occur or become more severe following the placement of a band.
+Gastroesophageal reflux can happen because the band creates a restrictive point that increases upper stomach pressures.
 If the lower esophageal sphincter (which normally prevents acid from coming back up from the stomach) is already weak or is weakened (as a side effect of Lap BandTM surgery), reflux can increase.
 This symptom becomes more likely over time, and it can lead some patients to develop esophageal damage from the gastric acid.
 This can require Lap BandTM removal.

 A piece of the bottom portion of the stomach can prolapse (slip) upward through the band.
 This can be dangerous if blood supply to this portion of the stomach becomes compromised as a result.

 Sometimes the vascular supply to the stomach can become twisted or compromised by the band.
 This can lead to this part of the stomach actually dying because it cannot receive any fluids from the rest of the body.
 This is a very serious Lap BandTM risk: patients can become critically ill and need emergency surgery.

 This is a common but fairly minor Lap BandTM risk for most patients.
 You can become constipated as a result of not drinking enough water throughout the day.
 For most patients this is easily treated by improving hydration and sometimes adding stool softeners or fiber supplements.